Regular-Irregular

-Upon its release, Regular-Irregular attained commercial success in both South Korea and other countries.
-The album debuted atop the Gaon Album Chart and became one of the few releases to stay longer than a single week at No. 1 in 2018.
+Upon the album release, Regular-Irregular attained commercial success in both South Korea and other countries.
+The album debuted atop the Gaon Album Chart and became one of the few releases to stay No. 1, longer than a single week in 2018.
 Additionally, it debuted at No. 86 on the US Billboard 200 in the week of October 27, 2018, thus becoming NCT 127's first entry on the chart.
-It is also the group's highest charting release on the UK and France's download albums charts and first entry on the Australian Digital Albums chart.
+It is also the group's highest charting release on the UK and France's download albums charts and became their first entry on the Australian Digital Albums chart.

 The album's repackage, Regulate, was released on November 23, 2018, along with its lead single, "Simon Says".

 Background and release

 Regular-Irregular

-On September 17, a teaser video was released on the group's Twitter account which shows flashes of the words "regular" and "irregular", as well as a new NCT 127 logo.
+On September 17, a teaser video was released on the group's Twitter account, showcasing flashes of the words "regular", "irregular", and the new NCT 127 logo.
 Later that day, SM Entertainment announced the addition of Jungwoo to the group and that NCT 127 would release its first full-length album Regular-Irregular on October 12.
 Following the announcement, NCT 127 entered the Billboard's Social 50 at number five for the week of September 29.
 Photo and video teasers were released from September 18 up to October 11.

-On October 8, NCT 127 released the music video of the English version of their new single "Regular", which marks the group's first English-language song.
+On October 8, NCT 127 released the music video of their new single "Regular" in English version, which marks the group's first English-language song.
 The music video for the Korean version of "Regular" was released on October 11, 2018.
 The album was released on October 12, 2018.

 Regulate

 On November 13, 2018, NCT 127 announced the release of the album's repackage, Regulate with teasers of the members.
-The album and its lead single, "Simon Says", released on November 23, 2018.
+The album and its lead single, "Simon Says", was released on November 23, 2018.